followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/startDayHour.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a start hour in the scheduler view's time interval.
+Specifies the first hour in the time scale.
 <!--/shortDescription-->

 <!--fullDescription-->